WEBProject-TEAM2/Backend/README.md

 // CREATE USER 'springuser'@'localhost' IDENTIFIED BY 'password';

-// GRANT ALL PRIVILEGES ON springbootdb.* TO springuser'@'localhost';
+// GRANT ALL PRIVILEGES ON springbootdb.* TO 'springuser'@'localhost';

 // FLUSH PRIVILEGES;